mkizekova/smartface/sf-docker/multi-camera/README.md

-# SmartFace Multi Camera Setup
+#
+The multi-camera setup provides docker-compose files that are designed to demonstrate configuration steps required by SmartFace with multiple integrated cameras.

 ## Quick Start
 1. Install `Docker` and `docker compose` on the host machine.